Pesto Chicken with Roast Veggie Salad

 Once cooked, a butterflied chicken is easy to divide into portions.
 Simply use a pair of tongs to hold the chicken and a sharp knife to cut through the joints.

-This dish will appear in My Classic For Two Food Bag on Sunday, September 24, 2017.
+This dish most recently appeared in My Classic For 2 Food Bag on Sunday, September 24, 2017.

 Roast Veggie Salad

 - 400g baby potatoes, scrubbed and cut into halves and quarters until they are roughly the same size

 - 1 red onion, cut into 2cm-thick wedges

 - ½ capsicum, core and seeds removed and diced 2cm *

 - ½ bag baby spinach leaves *